leighmacdonald/mika/docs/DESIGN_GOALS.md

 An API exists to facilitate live administration and optional 2-way data communication between a web frontend like gazelle or unit3d for example.
 The cli interface `./mika client -h` communicates over this API.

+## Memory Usage

+Since mika is targeting private tracker use, we are selecting types appropriate for optimizing memory usage (size).
+Wherever it makes sense we will use the smallest int types (uint16, uint32 mostly) needed for the value.
+This has the downside of *potentially* slightly less optimized execution by the CPU.
+As private trackers are often strained for resources already.
+We think it makes sense to take this approach since our intent is to store as much data in memory as possible and memory is often more expensive than CPU resources.
+This approach is most beneficial for tracking peer swarms which could be millions of entries in total across all the torrents.

 ## Storage Backend

 Due to the way trackers work, there is a significant amount of database load created without a sound